This document contains installation guidelines and wiring diagrams for the installation

 In addition, the enclosure itself must be earth grounded to a good quality ground point external to the enclosure for a complete path to ground.

-Also, the shield/drain wire of any reader cables MUST be terminated to one of the following points-any corner screw attaching the controller to the enclosure, Pin 3 of TB10 or the ground lug of the enclosure.
-Failure to properly earth ground the reader drain wire may result in unreliable communication or operation of the attached reader.
+The shield/drain wire of any reader cables MUST also be terminated to one of the following points: any corner screw attaching the controller to the enclosure or Pin 3 of TB10 or the ground lug of the enclosure.
+Failure to properly earth ground the reader drain wire may result in unreliable reader communication or operation.

 Notes: